 Methods of Administering Essiac Tea to Dogs:

-Perhaps the best and easiest way is by using a syringe or eyedropper to ensure that they do not let any Essiac Tea go to waste.
-This will make them thirsty, so make sure that they have a water source available 24/7.
-You can also mix chicken or beef broth with the brew, to make it more appealing.
+Perhaps the best and easiest way is by using a syringe or eyedropper.
+Make sure that they have a water source available 24/7.
+You can also mix with food or chicken broth, to make it more appealing.